sfrauenfelder/chartjs-plugin-gridline-background/README.md

 Plugin for <a href="http://www.chartjs.org/">Chart.js</a> to display colored backgrounds per gridline.

-This plugin fills the background of each gridline with configurable colors.
+This plugin fills the background of gridlines with configurable colors.
 Actually, it fills each space _between_ two gridlines.
 The gridlines already had configurable foreground colors, and this plugin completes that function with background colors.

 <a href="https://jsfiddle.net/sfrauenfelder/h2pgx1o6/4/" alt="jsfiddle grey-white">